chromium/crashpad/handler/crashpad_handler.md

    throttled to one per hour.
 Using this option disables that behavior, and Crashpad will attempt to upload all captured reports.

+ * **--no-upload-gzip**

+   Do not use `gzip` compression for uploaded crash reports.
+Normally, the entire request body is compressed into a `gzip` stream and transmitted with `Content-Encoding: gzip`.
+This option disables compression, and is intended for use with collection servers that don’t accept uploads compressed in this way.

  * **--pipe-name**=_PIPE_

    Listen on the given pipe name for connections from clients. _PIPE_ must be of